StatBiomed/scTail/docs/source/preprocess.rst

 run STAR
 ====================
 scTail require 3'scRNA-seq data (10x Genomics) with the length of reads 1 more than 100bp.
 That means the reads 1 should contain extra cDNA information except UMI and cell barcode.
 You can follow below code to run STAR.
 You should change several parameters according to your data.

-If your 10x genomics data is V2 chemistry, then your cellbarcode length is 16bp, UMI length is 10bp,

-Poly(dT)VN length is 32bp.
-The --clip5pNbases should set as 58. --soloCBstart --soloCBlen --soloUMIstart

-and --soloUMIlen should set as 1, 16, 17 and 10, respectively.
-You also should download the cellbarcode

-whitelist such as 737K-august-2016.txt.
+If your 10x genomics data is V2 chemistry, then your cellbarcode length is 16bp, UMI length is 10bp,Poly(dT)VN length is 32bp.
+The --clip5pNbases should set as 58. --soloCBstart --soloCBlen --soloUMIstart and --soloUMIlen should set as 1, 16, 17 and 10, respectively.
+You also should download the cellbarcode whitelist such as 737K-august-2016.txt.
 For the 10x genomics V3 chemistry, the UMI length is 12bp.
-You should change other parameters according

-to this change.
+You should change other parameters according to this change.
 You also should change cellbarcode whitelist to 3M-february-2018.txt.

 For more detail, you can refer to this website_.